 Birds & motifs: at wildandwolf.com.

-Anonymous asked: Hi Karboojeh, I found the picture of your crocheted Stones via Pinterest.
+Anonymous said: Hi Karboojeh, I found the picture of your crocheted Stones via Pinterest.
 So I found your website and the article.
 I´m new at blogging, so this is the first time I want to reblog something.
 I added your foto with your url and added the adress of your blog to the picture.
 I hope it is correct, please tell me, if you have any objections.
 I want to thank you for the inspiration!
 Your website is beautiful!
 With kind regards from Germany from Renate.
 My website is neuesausdernaehstube.blogspot

 Hi Renate, I used Google Translate to read the post on your blog.
 Thanks for mentioning my Tumblr blog over there :) I’m glad you stopped by